-- 128. The committee must send a copy of any report or recommendation it makes in under subsection (1)(c) to the Welsh Ministers, the Commissioner and the Auditor General for Wales. - 129.
-An overview and scrutiny committee may, when undertaking the functions provided for under subsection (1), require the public services board or one or more of its members to attend a committee meeting and provide the committee with an explanation of any such matters as it requires. - 130.
-Where a local authority has more than one overview and scrutiny committee, the reference in Part 4 of the Bill to its overview and scrutiny committee are to the committee the local authority designates for the purpose of section 33.
+- 125. The committee must send a copy of any report or recommendation it makes in under subsection (1)(c) to the Welsh Ministers, the Commissioner and the Auditor General for Wales. - 126.
+An overview and scrutiny committee may, when undertaking the functions provided for under subsection (1), require one or more of the persons who may attend a meeting of a public services board, or anyone designated by such a person, to attend a committee meeting and provide the committee with an explanation of any such matters as it requires. - 127.
+Where a local authority has more than one overview and scrutiny committee, the reference in Part 4 of the Bill to its overview and scrutiny committee are to the committee the local authority designates for the purpose of section 32.

-Section 34 - Aim of public services boards
+Section 33 - Well-being duty on public services boards